 The only building restored between 1975 and 2009 was the education building in 1999, competed through a volunteer effort.
 The rest of the buildings threatened to buckle and, later, when restoration funding finally became available, some could not be saved.

 "The buildings were literally melting into the ground," Public Services Team Leader Ann Long Voelkner said.
 "This is an amazing opportunity that people have to come and be a part of the their own history."

 According to Long Voelkner, Tritle and camp host, Richard Ingram, the reason the camp still stands today is due to the renovations and upkeep done by the University of Illinois.
 The

-The above-mentioned funding was retrieved via the American Recovery and Reinvestment Act of 2009, which gave (how much?) toward reinforcing the buildings and getting them up to code.
+The above-mentioned funding was retrieved via the American Recovery and Reinvestment Act of 2009, which gave toward reinforcing the buildings and getting them up to code.
 However, that money also extended into further improvements such as insulating dormitory housing, laying the foundation and heavy-duty wiring for a commercial kitchen in addition to a bath house complete with male and female sections, flushable toilets and hot water.
-(Were these available to the men in 1935?)

 These changes involved the installation of a septic system as well as the drilling of a six-inch well, which sparks controversy due to their outright contradiction to the original statements made in the 1997 environmental assessment that informed the public that electricity, water and sewer systems were not planned.
 It also stated that none of buildings' interiors would be changed besides the education building.

 "The tranquility of Camp Rabideau CCC is not expected to change because no significant development is planned," the 1997 assessment stated.
 "But we do believe an increase in visitors is likely."